haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You can use a holy symbol as a spellcasting focus for your paladin spells.
 Divine Smite
 Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
 The extra damage is 2d8 for a 1st-­‐‑level spell slot, plus 1d8 for each spell level
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 31

 higher than 1st, to a maximum of 5d8.
 The damage increases by 1d8 if the target is an undead or a fiend.
 Divine Health